Long Term Conditions

 BP@Home - monitoring your blood pressure with the Viso app

-The Cranborne Practice offers the opportunity for patients with hypertension to monitor their blood pressure at home and share their blood pressure readings directly back to their GP from home using the Viso app.
+The Cranborne Practice offers the opportunity for patients to monitor their blood pressure at home and share their blood pressure readings directly back to their GP from home using the Viso app.

 High blood pressure, or hypertension, rarely has noticeable symptoms.
 But if untreated, it increases your risk of serious problems such as heart attacks and strokes.